Radiation pattern

-In the field of antenna design the term radiation pattern (or antenna pattern or far-field pattern) refers to the directional (angular) dependence of the strength of the radio waves from the antenna or other source.
+An antenna radiation pattern (or antenna pattern or far-field pattern) is the directional (angular) dependence of the field strength (sometimes also the phase) of the radio waves from the antenna or other source.

 Particularly in the fields of fiber optics, lasers, and integrated optics, the term radiation pattern may also be used as a synonym for the near-field pattern or Fresnel pattern.
 This refers to the positional dependence of the electromagnetic field in the near field, or Fresnel region of the source.
 The near-field pattern is most commonly defined over a plane placed in front of the source, or over a cylindrical or spherical surface enclosing it.

 The far-field pattern of an antenna may be determined experimentally at an antenna range, or alternatively, the near-field pattern may be found using a near-field scanner, and the radiation pattern deduced from it by computation.
 The far-field radiation pattern can also be calculated from the antenna shape by computer programs such as NEC.
 Other software, like HFSS can also compute the near field.

-The far field radiation pattern may be represented graphically as a plot of one of a number of related variables, including; the field strength at a constant (large) radius (an amplitude pattern or field pattern), the power per unit solid angle (power pattern) and the directive gain.
+The far field radiation pattern may be represented graphically as a plot of one of a number of related variables, like the strength at a constant (large) radius (an amplitude pattern or field pattern), the power per unit solid angle (power pattern), and the directive gain (gain pattern).
 Very often, only the relative amplitude is plotted, normalized either to the amplitude on the antenna boresight, or to the total radiated power.
 The plotted quantity may be shown on a linear scale, or in dB.
 The plot is typically represented as a three-dimensional graph (as at right), or as separate graphs in the vertical plane and horizontal plane.
 This is often known as a polar diagram.

 Reciprocity

 It is a fundamental property of antennas that the receiving pattern (sensitivity as a function of direction) of an antenna when used for receiving is identical to the far-field radiation pattern of the antenna when used for transmitting.
 This is a consequence of the reciprocity theorem of electromagnetics and is proved below.
 Therefore, in discussions of radiation patterns the antenna can be viewed as either transmitting or receiving, whichever is more convenient.

-This applies only to the passive antenna elements; active antennas that include amplifiers or other components are no longer reciprocal devices.
+There are limits to reciprocity: It applies only to passive antenna elements – active antennas that incorporate amplifiers or other individually powered components are not reciprocal.
+And even when the antenna is made of exclusively of passive elements, reciprocity only applies to the waves emitted and intercepted by the antenna.
+Reciprocity does not apply to the distribution of current in the various parts of the antenna generated by the intercepted waves nor currents that create emitted waves: Antenna current profiles typically differ for receiving and transmitting, despite the waves in the far field radiating inward and outward along the same path, with the same overall pattern, just with reversed direction.